saucelabs/sauce-school/codelabs/Drafts/Module3_SeleniumPython.md

         assert login.failure_message_present()
 ```

 Notice how this new page object creates variables for all the elements you will interact with on the page, from the username files to the success message.
+The `LoginPage` class is what will be used to contain all of this.

+It also defines a constructor in `__init__` (_Note the double underscore before and after `init`_) that will run each time a new instance of the `LoginPage` class is created.
+The driver is stored in the driver variable so other methods can access it with `self.driver`

+#### NOTE
+Negative
-It also defines a constructor in `__init__` that will create a new instance of the page each time a test is run. (_Note the double underscore before and after \_\_init\_\__).
-The `self` parameters that you see in the functions are to let python know that it should use the attributes and methods defined in the method itself, as there is no way to define private methods & attributes with Python and you want to make sure your function is using the correct one.
+: The `self` parameters that you see in the functions are to let python know that it should use the attributes and methods defined in the method itself, as there is no way to define private methods & attributes with Python and you want to make sure your function is using the correct one.

 The `with_` method contains the core functionality of entering the information and logging into the page.
 If the login flow changes, you would only have to change this method to be able to reflect that in all your tests.

-Lastly, the different types of test methods are created at the bottom of the page in able to perform any checks you may with to perform. `success_message_present`, takes parameters for the type of locator and value of the locator (such as CSS selector) to check to see that the final success message is present on the screen after you log in.
+Lastly, the different types of locator methods are created at the bottom of the page in able to perform any checks you may with to perform. `success_message_present`, takes parameters for the type of locator and value of the locator (such as CSS selector) to check to see that the final success message is present on the screen after you log in.

 <img src="assets/3.03B.png" alt="Resized Message Present Example" width="500"/>